mlpack/blog/doc/tutorials/Andrew2016Week05.md

+@brief Implementation of tree types - "like a tomato struggling for self-expression." - Week 5
+@author Andrew Wells
-Title: "like a tomato struggling for self-expression."
+@page Andrew2016Five Implementation of tree types - "like a tomato struggling for self-expression." - Week 5
-Date: 2014-06-26 10:00:00
+@date 2014-06-26 10:00:00

-Tags: gsoc
-Author: Andrew Wells
+@section Andrew2016Five Implementation of tree types - "like a tomato struggling for self-expression." - Week 5

 The title comes from P.G.
 Wodehouse--perhaps my favorite English language author.
 For those who don't know who he is, he was a commic writer who wrote mostly between WWI and WWII.
 A few excerpts should give you a general